This is the weekly Recreation and Road report for August 7th – August 14th

-- Permits are required for visiting Anan from July 5th until August 25th.
+- Permits are required for visiting Anan until August 25th.
 Requests for the lottery of a limited amount of Anan Permits are being accepted in-person at the Wrangell District front desk.
-More details on this process can be found by contacting the front desk at 874-2323.

 - And for safety reasons, we ask that visitors please try to avoid boating in the lagoon during the permit season, as it has been observed that the noise can push bears into folks walking along the trail.

-- Also join us at the Nemo Host Site for the weekly potluck & Campfire program this Friday, July 20th to learn about moths with Susan Wise-Eagle.
+- Also join us at the Nemo Host Site for the weekly potluck this Friday, August 10th.
 The Nemo Host Site is the first developed site on the Nemo Recreation Loop, approximately 14 miles south of Wrangell.
-The potluck begins around 6pm and the programs starts at 7pm.
+The potluck begins around 6pm.
 All are welcome.